MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.0/Remove-AzureRmWebApp.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmWebApp** cmdlet removes an azure_2 Web App provided the resource group and Web App name.
+The **Remove-AzureRmWebApp** cmdlet removes an Azure Web App provided the resource group and Web App name.
 This cmdlet, by default, also removes all slots and metrics.

 ## EXAMPLES